unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 The CA can delegate certificate issuance to other intermediate CAs.

-Both Root CA and any of its intermediate CAs can issue a certificate to **any** subject.
+Both the Root CA and any of its intermediate CAs can issue a certificate to **any** subject.

 Trust is established when the issuer of the certificate is present in the client's trust store.
 Trust is also established when the issuer is an intermediate CA whose authority can be verified with a chain of certificates leading to a trusted CA certificate present in the client's trust store.